 All students should be aware that failure to follow these guidelines could lead to disciplinary action, and in more serious cases could be considered gross misconduct and may lead to exclusion.

-Leeds City College is committed to the responsible use of social media.
+University Centre Leeds is committed to the responsible use of social media.

 The College may routinely monitor social media and it reserves the right to instruct relevant parties to remove unauthorised sites.
 Any information posted on social media sites must comply with the Data Protection Act.

-For further information and full details please refer to the Student IT and Social Networking Policy which can be found on the Student Intranet.
+For further information and full details please refer to the college data protection policy which can be found here RISK MANAGEMENT POLICY & PROCEDURE 20190 (leedscitycollege.ac.uk)